nrfconnect/sdk-nrf/doc/nrf/ug_thread_supported_features.rst

 By default, |NCS| supports Thread 1.1, but you can enable and configure Thread 1.2 by using :ref:`dedicated options <thread_ug_thread_1_2>`.

 .. note::
-    All Thread 1.2 mandatory functionalities are currently implemented, execept for the full Border Router support.
+    All Thread 1.2 mandatory functionalities are currently implemented, except for the full Border Router support.
     See :ref:`thread_ug_thread_1_2` for the list of 1.2 features that are currently available in |NCS|, with information about how to enable them.
     Currently, the :ref:`ot_cli_sample` sample is the only sample that provides an :ref:`ot_cli_sample_thread_v12`.